aawaheed/magic/README.md

 ## Headless Browser

-Magic contains a headless browser, PuppeteerSharp specifically, that allows you to browse the web as a human being, fill out forms, click buttons, etc. This arguably makes it become _"the secure alternative to OpenClaw"_.
-Example prompts you could use.
+Magic contains a headless browser, PuppeteerSharp specifically, that allows you to browse the web as a human being, fill out forms, click buttons, etc.

 * _"Go to xyz website, identify their contact us form and change URLs if required, and fill out their contact us form"_